-There are many methods to use if you want to practice interdisciplinary teaching.
-These methods are used to teach across curricular disciplines to bring together separate disciplines around common theme, issue or problem.
+There are many methods to use if you want to practise interdisciplinary teaching.
+These methods are used to teach across curricular disciplines to bring together separate disciplines around common theme, issue, or problem.

-One such method or approach is the Storyline way of teaching that we have choosen to explore during our Erasmus+ project.
+One such method or approach is the Storyline way of teaching that we have chosen to explore during our Erasmus+ project.

-Sustainable issues are complex and needs to be adressed from economic, social and ecological viewpoints.
-This is often easier if you have a story with charachters that are affected of what takes place in the story both economically, social and through the change in the environment.
+Sustainable issues are complex and needs to be addressed from economic, social and ecological viewpoints.
+This is often easier if you have a story with characters that are affected by what takes place in the story both economically, social and through the change in the environment.

-Below you can hear Steve Bell, one of the original founders of storyline talk about how the need for crosscurricular teaching methods worked as a startingpoint for forming the storyline approach when they got a new curriculum in Scotland that demanded interdiciplinary teaching.
+Below you can hear Steve Bell, one of the original founders of Storyline talk about how the need for cross curricular teaching methods worked as a starting point for forming the Storyline approach when they got a new curriculum in Scotland that demanded interdisciplinary teaching.